Creating a Subscription

 - The cloud region (e.g. "us-west-2") you want your databases to be created in.
-This should be in the same region as the applications that will be connecting as you will be using AWS' VPC Peering.
+This should be in the same region as the applications that are connecting as you are using AWS' VPC Peering.

 - Multi-AZ - Select whether or not the cluster should span Availability Zones for better high availability.
 To work optimally, make sure the selected region contains at least three availability zones.